top of page

 The Town of Hampton moved to dismiss, arguing:

-1. Superior Court lacks jurisdiction; such disputes belong at the Board of Tax and Land Appeals (BTLA)
+1. Superior Court lacks jurisdiction: such disputes belong at the Board of Tax and Land Appeals (BTLA)

 2. Plaintiffs never filed local abatements